Forgiveness is our most important contribution to the healing of the world.– Marianne Williamson

 This tool helped transform different parts of my life, but it didn’t occur to me to use it specifically with my relationship with my father, until one day…

 I was speaking to my dad on the phone.
-On a whim I invited him to come from the United States to visit us during a summer in Spain and he accepted.
-The trip was transformative, because for the first time I really examined some of my deep resistances to his alcoholism.
+On a whim, I invited him to come from the United States to visit us during a summer in Spain and he accepted.
+The trip was transformative because, for the first time, I was really able to forgive my father for some of the pain he caused.
 I used the forgiveness mantra.
 Whenever I thought of him and his alcoholism I repeated the mantra.
 I looked at him and said to myself that I loved him, I asked for forgiveness for my inner negativity, said I was sorry, and set aside a moment for gratitude.

 The beauty of the forgiveness mantra is that it works because we forgive ourselves, no one outside of us has to change.
 A big part of the problem was my own: my resistance to his alcoholic self.
 I was negative because I felt I had lost a father and my children had lost a grandfather.
-Forgiving him helped me let go of that feeling of loss.
+But choosing to forgive my father helped me let go of that feeling of loss.
 I realized that the alcoholic was just one part of him, it wasn’t all of him.

-At the beginning I used the mantra, but later the process took on a life of its own.
+In the beginning, I used the mantra, but later the process took on a life of its own.
 My behavior changed.
 I stopped counting my father’s drinks, and I found that I was bothered less when I wasn’t keeping track.
 I had to let go of my worry about my children being exposed to him while he was drinking.
 My son asked, “Mom, why is Grandpa always drinking so much beer?”
-I told him the truth, “He drinks too much.”
+I told him the truth, “He drinks too much.
 But we still love him.”
 Forgiveness is what allowed me to find love again for my father.

 The question arises, is there anything, any act or experience that so grave that it shouldn’t be forgiven?
 I don’t know the answer to this question, and I suspect it will be different for everyone.
 In my case, when the negativity of judgment about someone arises in my awareness, I can forgive and be more at peace within myself.
 It seems paradoxical, but this doesn’t let the other person off the hook entirely, they still must live with their acts and are accountable for them.